apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

     cordova platform add https://github.com/apache/cordova-android#rel/13.0.0
     ```

     Various Git URL formats are supported for installing platforms and plugins.
-A branch name or tag can be specified by appending `#<branch-name|tag>` to the URL.
+Optionally, a treeish (branch name, tag, or commit ID) can be specified by appending `#<treeish>` to the URL.

-    When targeting a branch or tag, ensure it is production-ready before using it in a production environment.
-This functionality is useful for reviewing pull requests, testing future releases, or submitting in release vote.
+    When targeting a treeish, ensure it is production-ready before using it in a production environment.
+This functionality is useful for testing and reviewing pull requests, future releases, or release votes.

 - **Git service short hand:**